nuitrcs/rworkshops/README.md

 # R Workshops

-This repository is a clearing house for resources for individual R workshops from [Research Computing Services](http://www.it.northwestern.edu/research/).
+This repository is a clearing house for resources for individual R workshops from [Research Computing and Data Services](http://www.it.northwestern.edu/research/).

 # Summer 2023